You'll love this Best Split Pea Soup recipe if you think making a homemade pea soup recipe from scratch takes too much effort.

 4. Cover and cook on low overnight or for 8 to 10 hours.

-6. If you want, you can pour stock into a couple of ice cube trays.
+6. If you want, you can pour the stock into a couple of ice cube trays.
 Freeze and store cubes in freezer bags to use when you just need a little stock in your cooking.

-Best Split Pea Soup Recipe
+The Best Easy Split Pea Soup Recipe

 Need a healthy split pea soup recipe?
 Here's a vegetarian split pea soup that can be made in an hour.